shilpamallya/customer-management/README.md

    *  JSON is chosen as the message format as it is light-weight and less-verbose.
    *  Build REST API's to adhere to level three of Richardson Maturity Model i.e., HATEOAS (Hypermedia As The Engine Of Application State).
 HATEOAS describes a RESTful system that returns hypermedia links with each response,  providing the consumer with options for subsequent API calls instead of sending a huge blob in a single response.
 Hypermedia links help guide consumers by providing options for further calls based on the current application state.
-   *  HTTP compression can be used to optimize compressing large responses.
+   *  Token-based authentication and authorization can be implemented using OAuth.
-   *  A Caching Strategy can be implemented to reduce processing load and for quick responses.
+   *  HTTP compression can be used to optimize compressing large responses thereby improving network efficiency.

 #### Usecase 3: